chaimilee/Generation-and-Detection-of-Falsified-Scientific-Literature/README.md

 - random

 ## Results

+Grover detected 54.54% of the modified Bik papers correctly.
+It did not perform very well, this could be because the Grover models were trained for Neural fake news detection, which is a very different domain from scientific paper text.
+If we can train the model itself on academia paper data then the Grover discriminator could perform better.

 We ran into issues running DCGAN with the scientific figures, because there were multiple issues with the code.
 We opted for using the Kaggle celebrity images dataset instead with constraints of 5 epochs with 500 samples in each.
 The dataset size was decreased from